hmmdeif/thoughtpad-plugin-bundler/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-A thoughtpad plugin that responds to CSS post-compilation events.
-CSS files will be minified for use in the browser.
+A thoughtpad plugin that responds to pre output events.
+All script and stylesheets will be bundled into a set that can be specified for each page.

 ## Usage